heuristics222/lntipbot/README.md

 ```

 After the init process completes and the virtualenv is created, you can use the following
-step to activate your virtualenv.
+step to activate your virtualenv on linux, macOS, or windows mingw

 ```
-$ source .env/bin/activate
+$ source .env/Scripts/activate
 ```

 If you are a Windows platform, you would activate the virtualenv like this: